• Skip to primary navigation

 I like to use a mandoline slicer at a ⅛″ setting to get evenly cub cucumber slices, but you can also use a sharp knife and cut by hand.

-Variations for Cucumber Salad with Vinegar
+Variations of Cucumber Vinegar Salad

-Skip the onion.
+• Skip the onion.
 Don’t love raw onion?
 No worries, just leave it out!

-Use a regular cucumber.
+• Use a regular cucumber.
 If you have fresh garden cucumbers that need to be used, this is a great recipe for them!
 I would recommend slicing them in half the long way and de-seeding them for this recipe if making this substitution.

 This salad is best when eaten within 1-2 days of making.
 Store leftovers in an airtight container (or in your bowl covered in plastic wrap) in the fridge for up to 3 days.